 _42B4270.jpg

-Previously he served as Head of Product Analytics at Udemy, the online learning platform.
-At Udemy, he led a 17-person data science team responsible for the company’s experimentation, pricing algorithms, causal inference, dashboarding, and product data science.
-In the past he has also served as Director of Product Machine Learning and Chief Economist at Glassdoor, where he founded the company’s Economic Research group in 2014 and served as leader for 8 years.
+Previously he served as Chief Economist and VP of Analytics at Sequoia, and as Head of Product Analytics at Udemy.
+At Udemy, he led a 17-person data science team responsible for the company’s experimentation system, marketplace pricing algorithm, causal inference, dashboarding, and product data science.
+Previously he served as Director of Product, Machine Learning and as Chief Economist at Glassdoor, where he founded the company’s Economic Research team in 2014 and served as a leader for 8 years.

-Andrew received his Ph.D. in Economics from the University of California, San Diego in 2014, where he received four consecutive teaching awards for undergraduate instruction.
-A Seattle native, Andrew earned his B.A. degrees in Economics and Business Administration from the University of Washington, Seattle in 2001.
+Andrew received his Ph.D. in Economics from the University of California, San Diego where he received four consecutive teaching awards for excellence in undergraduate instruction.
+A Seattle native, Andrew earned B.A. degrees in both Economics and Business Administration from the University of Washington, Seattle.

 Company culture is at the core of long-term business success.
 And thanks to ... voices like … Andrew Chamberlain, we now have the unprecedented access to data, research and knowledge about every company to prove it.